Details

 Travel

 As a participant, you will receive an unlimited CTA transit card for the duration of the program.
-The card can be used 24/7 on all city buses and trains, which are easily accessible from the UIC campus.
+The card can be used 24/7 on all city buses and trains, which are easily accessible from the SAIC campus.

 Housing